The Great Tiger Moth is large, boldly patterned and more closely resembles a giraffe than its namesake.

 One would never expect a moth with the name Tiger to have colors and a pattern more like a giraffe's.
 Because of its large size, it is Great.
 Because the Great Tiger Moth is a member of the Tiger moth family, which has loads of brightly patterned and colorful members, it is also called a Tiger.
 The Great Tiger Moth is very cold hardy and widespread in Canada as well as the bordering U.S. states, seldom venturing south of the Great Lakes region or New England.

 Their larvae (caterpillars) are quite dull by comparison to the adult form.
-Their underbellies are a rich chestnut brown with spiky hairs, while their dorsal side ("back") is a charcoal gray-black, covered with long, thin bristles or hairs.
-They feed on a wide variety of plant leaves from weeds, shrubs and trees.
+Caterpillar underbellies are a rich chestnut brown with spiky hairs, while their dorsal (back) side is a charcoal gray-black, covered with long, thin bristles or hairs.
+They feed on a wide variety of plant leaves from weeds, shrubs, and trees.
 After a summer of feeding, they will hibernate over winter.

 Both adults and larvae can be found in arboreal forests.
 Adult moths are attracted to lights at night, so they may also be seen in backyards, parking lots and other areas with artificial lighting.
 They are a medium-sized moth and can be handled with care.

 Size (Adult; Length): 50mm to 70mm (1.95in to 2.73in)

 Descriptors: flying, leopard, giraffe, colorful, furry, hairy, large